Diving helmet: Deane brothers

 1842 sketch of the Deane brothers' diving helmet, the first surface-supplied diving dress equipment in the world.

 The first successful diving helmets were produced by the brothers Charles and John Deane in the 1820s.
 Inspired by a fire accident he witnessed in a stable in England, he designed and patented a "Smoke Helmet" to be used by firemen in smoke-filled areas in 1823.
 The apparatus comprised a copper helmet with an attached flexible collar and garment.
 A long leather hose attached to the rear of the helmet was to be used to supply air - the original concept being that it would be pumped using a double bellows.
 A short pipe allowed air to escape, as more was pumped in.
 The user breathed from the airflow as it passed the face.
 The garment was made of leather or airtight cloth, secured by straps.

 The brothers lacked money to build the equipment themselves, so they sold the patent to their employer, Edward Barnard.
 In 1827, the first smoke helmets were built, by German-born British engineer Augustus Siebe.
 In 1828 the brothers decided to find another application for their device and converted it into a diving helmet.
 They marketed the helmet with a loosely attached "diving suit" so that a diver could perform salvage work, but only in a mainly vertical position (otherwise water entered the suit).

 In 1829 the Deane brothers sailed from Whitstable for trials of their new underwater apparatus, establishing the diving industry in the town.
 In 1834 Charles used his diving helmet and suit in a successful attempt on the wreck of Royal George at Spithead, during which he recovered 28 of the ship's cannons.
-In 1836, John Deane recovered from the discovered Mary Rose shipwreck timbers, guns, longbows, and other items.
+In 1836, John Deane recovered timbers, guns, longbows, and other items from the Mary Rose shipwreck.

 By 1836 the Deane brothers had produced the world's first diving manual, Method of Using Deane's Patent Diving Apparatus, which explained in detail the workings of the apparatus and pump, and safety precautions.